truthungry/python-challenge-1/README.md

-# python-challenge-1
+#                        Module 2 Challenge: Python Challenge 1

-Module 2 Challenge: Python
+### Design an interactive ordering system for a food truck menu.
-Notes to go back and correct the initial printing of the menu to only print only the menu caategories
+##  This program outlines the steps to manage and validate user inputs, then store the customer's orders and prints a formattedd receipt.

-# Design an interactive ordering system from a food truck menu
+ and prints a receipt with the total price of all items ordered.

-# The starter code provided includes the code to:
+    Fix:

-# 1. Print the menu for the customer
+        * Enumerate line 89, the selected_category list - Format
-# 2. Allow customers to place an order, which includes:
+        * Same list, when user chooses an item with a sub-menu, like Tea > Green...It is this sub-menu that has the pricing attached, but when I type anything but 'tea' I get an error, so I need to check that validation...but choosing tea, doesn't give the user the choice to choose from the sub-menu, so it just prints 'Tea and asks how many...
-#    a) Store the customer's order
+        * When user has finished ordering, and trying to print the receipt, it gives a typeError related to item_name, a string, needs to be an integer
-#    b) Print the receipt with the total price of all items ordered
+        *

-After the sub-menu is printed, prompt the customer to enter their selection from the menu, saving it as a variable menu_selection.
+Done - After the sub-menu is printed, prompt the customer to enter their selection from the menu, saving it as a variable menu_selection.

 Use input validation to check if the customer input menu_selection is a number.
 If it isn't, print an error message.
 If it is a number, convert the input to an integer and use it to check if it is in the keys of menu_items.